 It’s bound to happen occasionally: A vacation, day at the beach, or special occasion is going to coincide with your period.
-Rather than let this throw off your plans, it’s possible to speed up the menstruation process and reduce the number of days in your cycle.
+Rather than let this throw off your plans, it’s possible to end the menstruation process faster and reduce the number of days in your cycle.

-There are a number of techniques you can try to end your period more quickly.
-Some of these are safe to do on a monthly basis, but others should only be used in moderation or with a doctor’s approval.
+There are a few techniques you can try to end your period more quickly.
+Some of these are safe to do monthly, but others require moderation or a doctor’s approval.

 How long is a typical period?